dfighter1312/diveintocode-ml/Sprint 26/README.md

 - `main.py` for running experiments.
 - `model` contains the model instance.
 - `requirements.txt` for packages & dependencies installation.
-- `slides.pdf`: Presentation slides for graduation project.
+-  Presentation slides for graduation project in `.pdf` and `.pptx` format.
 - `LICENSE`.